Skip to main content

 Curriculum of the Emergency Medicine Residency Program

-PGY-II Emergency Medicine resident rotations will include experiences in anesthesia critical care, ultrasound, medical toxicology, and the Emergency Departments at UCSD Medical Center in Hillcrest, El Centro Regional Medical Center, VA, and Children's Hospital.
-A one month flight training orientation is also scheduled during the first part of second year in order to participate as a flight crewmember with Mercy Air.
-Of note, this is an optional, but highly popular experience.
+PGY-II Emergency Medicine resident rotations will include experiences in Pulmonary critical care, ultrasound, medical toxicology, and the Emergency Departments at UCSD Medical Center in Hillcrest, VA, and Children's Hospital.
+EMS exposure with an opt in to explore aeromedical flight training orientation is also scheduled during the first part of this year.
+Those who wish to participate as a flight crewmember with Mercy Air can apply to be a flier their PG3 & 4 years.
+Of note, Mercy Air aeromedical is an optional, but highly popular experience.
+Residents also spend two 2-week blocks of elective time exploring and deepening their academics interests.

 Ultrasound is taught in a longitudinal manner with 2 dedicated weeks in each of the first and second years, with daily instruction on shifts and via a core lecture series taught by our Ultrasound division faculty.